elguitar/DataSciencePortfolio/SpotifyPipeline/README.md

 Based on what I consider interesting, I have decided to build a pipeline around [the Spotify Web API](https://developer.spotify.com/documentation/web-api/).
 I would like to generate analysis about how my listening habits have changed over time, what are my "hot" hours and stuff like that.
 I should not think too much about the analysis phase to focus on the data engineering.

+I decided to do a report of this project for a course "Informaatioanalytiikan työkurssi" (Work Course for Information Analytics).

 ## Some premises

 - I would like to be able to update the data daily.
 Also, I would like to be able to backfill the data from the past.